KamuelaFranco/redux-react-webpack-basic-template/README.md

 open localhost:8080
 ```

-This has been updated to include the latest version of Babel, Immutable.js, React, Redux, and Mocha, Expect, and React Add-ons for testing.
+This has been updated to include the latest version of Babel, Immutable.js, React, Redux, and AVA, and React Add-ons for testing.
 Also includes common loaders for CSS and JSON.

 ## TODO:
 * Implement new version of Webpack when it is released to default dead code elimination